Following are some simple guidelines and expectations that will help everyone enjoy their visit.

 Chaperones are asked to assist with hands-on activities and games (tug-of-war, board games, sack races).

-The Gift Shop will be open–there are many items under $5.
+The Gift Shop will be open–there are many inexpensive items.
 Shopping in the giftshop supports the museum.

 Be conservative with the water at the pump.
 The caretakers use the same well, and we do not want to run the well dry.